Prime Minister Modi will inaugurate the National Youth Festival at Hubbali in Karnataka on January 12 - ExBulletin

 Several competitive and non-competitive events will also take place.
 Competitive events will include folk dances and songs and will be organized to give impetus to local traditional cultures.
 Non-competitive events will include Yogathon which aims to mobilize nearly 10 lakh people to do yoga.

 Eight Indigenous sports and martial arts will also be showcased at the event by national-level performers.
-Other attractions include Food Festival, Young Artists Camp, Adventure Sports Activities, Know Your Army, Navy, and Air Force Special Camps, among others.
-(ANI)
+Other attractions include Food Festival, Young Artists Camp, Adventure Sports Activities, Know Your Army, Navy and Air Force Special Camps among others.

 |